What Is Sustainable Living?

 - Travel: Sustainable travel and tourism mean choosing to support local economies over international chains and choosing not to support attractions responsible for animal rights abuses.
 Zero waste travel however teaches us to to do things like use reusable bottles over plastic ones especially in foreign countries that lack recycling or waste management systems.

-While the zero waste movement is a bit more narrow in focus, it’s been a huge boon to the sustainable living movement because it provides actionable and easy-to-implement steps toward sustainability.
+While the zero waste movement is a bit more narrow in focus, it’s been a huge boost to the sustainable living movement because it provides actionable and easy-to-implement steps toward sustainability.
 Which can often feel overwhelming.

 Ultimately, it’s easier to reduce waste we can see.
 Refusing plastic straws is a much more simple fix than making the switch to renewable energy sources.
 While it’s great that zero waste is encouraging and empowering people to cut back on plastic (which we all need to do!), sustainable living is the larger solution our planet so desperately needs.